 “This was not a dessert she was familiar with.
 But she was going to let me have my way in her kitchen without interfering, as if humoring someone who’d been hurt enough already.
 The bitch knew.
 She must have seen the foot.
 Her eyes followed me every step of the way as if ready to pounce on my knife before I slit my veins with it.”

-His internal musings are just funny yet heartbreaking most of the times.
+His internal musings are just funny yet heartbreaking most of the time.

 “for you in silence, somewhere in Italy in the mid-eighties.”

-I can’t help but think that this book is more like a book of ruminations of lost love and about someone who has maybe moved forward in life but never moved on.
-That’s a rather hard pill to swallow right?
-It was like Elio’s in a limbo waiting for his salvation.
+I can’t help but think that this book is more like a book of ruminations of lost love and about someone who has moved forward in life but never moved on.
+That’s a rather hard pill to swallow, right?
+It was like Elio’s in limbo, waiting for his salvation.
 Alas, the only salvation that happened here is that Elio’s remained faithful to his heart.
-There may have been people whom he tried to loved, lived with and even be passionate about but there could only be one Oliver for him.
+There may have been people whom he tried to love, lived with, and even be passionate about, but there could only be one Oliver for him.
 It was sad.
 It will grate on you that he hasn’t moved on.
-It will make you mad, that this selfish American guy who captured the heart of this seventeen year old Italian boy has never returned such connection, or devotion.
+It will make you mad that this selfish American guy who captured the heart of this seventeen-year-old Italian boy has never returned such connection or devotion.
 At least that’s what I’ve felt from Oliver’s character.
 There was not enough regret from him.
-Oliver simply just moved on from that summer.
+Oliver just moved on from that summer.
 It was just a memory for him.
 And that’s what annoyed me the most about this book.
-Oliver’s character is one selfish sonofabitch who doesn’t deserved Elio’s lifetime adoration.
-Well, that’s just me though.
+Oliver’s character is one selfish sonofabitch who doesn’t deserve Elio’s lifetime adoration.
+Well, that’s just me, though.

-Overall, the writing for me was almost a reminiscent of Alire-Saenz’ technique but perhaps Aciman’s went overboard resulting to a mostly hifalutin dialogues. ‘rolled my eyes several times but knew that the ending should at least be hopeful or if not, hopeful for someone that is not Oliver.
+Overall, the writing for me was almost reminiscent of Alire-Saenz’ style.
+Still, perhaps Aciman’s went overboard resulting to mostly hifalutin dialogues.
+I rolled my eyes several times but knew that the ending should at least be hopeful or, if not hopeful, for someone that is not Oliver.
 Alas, it’s a disaster.
 I don’t blame the author for this.
 I just regret investing so much time caring for Elio.
 And no, I’m not calling Oliver by his name.